Guild for Employers

 What time commitment is required?

-Each member of your staff team is asked to commit up to 8 hours of their time across the five days of the program.
+Each member of your staff team is asked to commit up to 8 hours of their time across four days of the weeklong program.
 This usually is divided into blocks of 1 to 2 hours each, to make the experience manageable within the volunteer’s workday.

 How much tech knowledge do the students have?